joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-12-09-physics-diffusion-FPT.md

 since $f(\tau) = \delta(\tau).$

-The step response is the time integral of $FPT(x,t)$ which is the cumulative distribution of first passage times, the probability that a particle's first passage to $x$ is $t$ or earlier.
+The step response is the time integral of $\text{FPT}(x,t)$ which is the cumulative distribution of first passage times, the probability that a particle's first passage to $x$ is $t$ or earlier.
 It stays zero at the origin for all $t$ and decays to zero as $x$ goes to infinity.

 ## Solving the differential equation